hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 note:
 **Time Elapsed:** 3 min.

-So, whenever I hear somebody say that [insert-product-name-here] "will probably be around forever", it immediately reminds me of...
+Now, whenever I hear somebody say that [insert-product-name-here] "will probably be around forever", it immediately reminds me of...
 [slide]
 ...this quote.